 Based on the strategy you determined at step 4, you are in a good position to select the most effective and relevant approaches to requirements elicitation.
 This may involve traditional or more agile techniques.
 Good requirements elicitation practices can be relevant to both approaches; try not to follow an unthinking, formulaic approach to selecting your preferred techniques.

-To ensure that you get a proper context for discovering requirements, ensure that you know which stakeholders, processes, data and business rules are involved in your project.
-This should normally be a sub set of the context identified earlier.
+To get an appropriate context for discovering requirements, ensure that you know which stakeholders, processes, data and business rules are involved in your project.
+This should normally be a subset of the context identified earlier.

 Elicitation proper will use a variety of techniques such as interviews and workshops where stories, scenarios, requirements and possibly ideas for solutions can be discovered.

 Requirements Analysis, is the process of examining the elicited requirements for correctness, relevance, ambiguity, conflict, testability, feasibility, and so on.
 Traditionally this has been a major aspect of requirements engineering.